 For the first round of appointees this year, members would be appointed for staggered time periods: Two for two years, two for four years, three for six years and two for the full eight-year terms.

-Whitmer would appoint four of each board and the next governor taking over on Jan.
-1, 2027 would appoint the other five for each board.
+Whitmer would appoint four members to each board, and the next governor, taking over on Jan.
+1, 2027, would appoint the other five members to each board.

 eleblanc@detroitnews.com